sjefvanleeuwen/nl-design-system-blazor/src/Blazor.NLDesignSystem/Components/Form/readme.md

 [Checkbox](https://nl-design-system.gitlab.io/nl-design-system/componenten/checkbox/index.html)
 [Filter](https://nl-design-system.gitlab.io/nl-design-system/componenten/filter/index.html)

-Status: Some features not implemented:

-- Geneste checkboxen - tabel
+Status: Fully implemented (see Notes)

 ### Notes

 - Includes an implementation of filter
-- *Geneste checkboxen* used own interop and not the javascript supplied.
+- *Geneste checkboxen* uses own interop and not the javascript supplied.
+- *Geneste checkboxen - tabel* See Ghost option below.
+- Implemented a "Ghost" option (`IsGhost`).
+This is a checkbox that will be hidden; but can be referenced / integrated into any html/razor file by using `NldsRechboxReference` and providing the corresponding `Identifier` as `Reference`.

 ## Combobox